 - 8. PROVIDER shall not be prohibited from disputing any such finding by the JPA Governing Board of material breach through litigation.
-PROVIDER'S cooperation with and full support of any Remediation Measures, as well as PROVIDER'S immediate release of performance security funds to AGENCY, shall not be construed as acceptance by PROVIDER of the finding of material breach, and shall not in any way jeopardize PROVIDER'S right to recovery should a court later find that the declaration of material breach was made in error. - 9.
-The JPA Governing Board shall be the final authority and its decision shall be final and binding, subject to judicial review.
+PROVIDER'S cooperation with and full support of any Remediation Measures shall not be construed as acceptance by PROVIDER of the finding of material breach, and shall not in any way jeopardize PROVIDER'S right to recovery should a court later find that the declaration of material breach was made in error. - 9.
+The JPA Governing Board shall be the final authority, subject to judicial review.

-D. REMEDIATION MEASURES
+D. Remediation Measures

-- 1. Remediation Measures Cooperation: PROVIDER shall cooperate completely and immediately with the JPA Governing Board and its agents to effectuate any immediate remediation measures ("Remediation Measures").
-Remediation measures may include: - a.
-Retention of an emergency medical services operations consultant ("Operations Consultant") by the JPA Governing Board at PROVIDER'S cost.
+- 1. Remediation Measures Cooperation: PROVIDER shall cooperate completely and immediately with the JPA Governing Board and its agents to effect immediate remediation measures remediation measures may include: - a.
+Retention of an agreed upon emergency medical services operations consultant ("Operations Consultant") by the JPA Governing Board at PROVIDER'S cost.
 The Operations Consultant will provide day-to-day oversight and monitoring of PROVIDER'S operations and may make operations recommendations to PROVIDER.
-The JPA

-Governing Board may retain the Operations Consultant for a period of time equal to the lesser of: (i) six (6) months from the date that the JPA Governing Board declares PROVIDER in material breach; (ii) the date PROVIDER cures any material breach; or (iii) the date the JPA Governing Board retains a new emergency medical services provider to replace PROVIDER; or b.
-Creation of a remediation plan that requires PROVIDER to meet certain objectives within specific time periods and establishes specific consequences for PROVIDER'S failure to meet the objectives.
+The JPA Governing Board may retain the Operations Consultant for a period of time equal to the lesser of: (i) six (6) months from the date that the JPA Governing Board declares PROVIDER in material breach; (ii) the date PROVIDER cures any material breach; or (iii) the date the JPA Governing Board retains a new emergency medical services provider to replace PROVIDER; or b.
+Remediation shall be effected by means of creation of a remediation plan that requires PROVIDER to meet certain objectives within specific time periods and establishes specific consequences for PROVIDER'S failure to meet the objectives.